RepakaRamateja/MultiThreadedServer/README.md

 Answer:

 Observations from TCPEchoServer

 TCPEchoServer could not handle multiple requests at the same time because it does not have multithreading Implemented in its code.
 So it can serve only single Request at a time.If a client connects while another is already being serviced, the server will not echo the new client’s data until it has finished with the current client, although the new client will be able to send data as soon as it connects.
 This type of server is known as an  iterative server .
 Below are the some of ways that one client can give poor service to other clients as well as possible solutions.

-1)Flooding the Server with Requests from bad client
+1) Flooding the Server with Requests from bad client

 Server handles all the requests sent by the bad client after successful socket connection.
 So if bad client sends flood of requests server will be handling all the requests sent by this client which leads to resource exhaustion and finally unavailability of server.
 Other clients cannot communicate with server due to this denial of service attack performed by bad client.This is one of the way one client can provides poor service to the other clients.

 Flooding Solution: Implement  Multithreading

 New thread is spawned to handle each client connection.
 This approach is called Thread per client.multithreading at the server side leads to handle multiple requests at the same time.
-So clients no need to wait to send data to server.
-By the above approach server serves multiple clients but let’s take a case where client try to Flood the server with echo’s then in order to prevent that flooding implemented below logic in server.
+So clients no need to wait to send data to server.By the above approach server serves multiple clients but let’s take a case where client try to Flood the server with echo’s then in order to prevent that flooding implemented below logic in server.

 Each time when server creates a connection with client it creates new thread so in the run method I am counting no of requests received so if it receives more than 20 requests then closing the client socket connection this way i am blocking client to prevent flooding.